 From time to time I do check out on my fish.
-Not that it's neccesary.
+Not that it's necessary.
 For in general, I don't really have to worry about them.
-In their natural created bioptopes in the outdoor tanks, they have a splendid life!
-Deseases are less common in comparison to indoor tanks.
+In their natural created biotopes in the outdoor tanks, they have a splendid life!
+Diseases are less common in comparison to indoor tanks.

-Basically, it's more my curiousity which triggers me to check out on them...
+Basically, it's more my curiosity which triggers me to check out on them...
 It's quite fun and interesting to watch how these fish are developing .
-And how they survive outside within our dutch climate.
+And how they survive outside within our Dutch climate.
 The growth rate is much higher than in the indoor tanks.

 Just like the indoor tanks, the waterparameters of the outdoor tanks will be checked by me as well on a regular bases.
 Like I've already mentioned, I don't filtrate mechanically for it's a complete natural biological situation in the outdoor tanks.